InJokerPro/blog/_posts/2017-11-20-sentiment-analysis-p1-regression.markdown

 print(happiness)
 ```
 In my case, this model is still pretty stupid, giving only 1.92 'happiness'...
 But anyway, you get the idea.
 Try to change a dataset or tweak the values and see if you can get a better result.
 Personally, I think this dataset is still not enough for an nlp problem.
+In the next episode, we will try to treat this as a classification problem.
+Hold tight...